 Research

-If you are interested in topological machine learning, consider joining TDA in ML, a Slack community dedicated to discussing all things topological machine learning.
+If you are also interested in these topics, consider joining Geometry & Topology in ML, a Slack community dedicated to everything at the intersection of geometry, topology, and machine learning.

 Publications